Penguins

 penguinsPenguins are the birds that can’t fly, despite having wings.
-But, they love to swim and spend almost 75% of their time in the oceans.
+But, they love to swim and spend almost 75% of their time in the Oceans.

 Penguins have special adaptions, which help them to survive very cold weather of Antarctica and cold waters.
 Penguins don’t hesitate to come closer to human explorers.
 Probably because they don’t have a land predator in such cold regions.
 But, the sea is full of risks for them because they are mostly hunted by sea creatures like sharks and seals.